Skip to main content

 Public- and community-based Scholarship:

-“Social Justice Ecologies: Charting Routes for Public Humanities and Post-Prison Education,” Special MLA volume on Social Justice Pedagogies, ed.by Neal Lester (forthcoming).
+“Social Justice Ecologies: Charting Routes for Public Humanities and Post-Prison Education,” Special Modern Language Association volume on Social Justice in Action: Models for Campus and Community, ed.by Neal Lester (New York: MLA, 2024): 50-67

 “Rethinking the Humanities through Teaching the Holocaust in Prison,” Studies in Law, Politics, and Society (Special issue, ed. by Doran Larson) Vol. 64 (April/May 2014): 49-66.